Reproductive Health and Rights

 Furthermore, the rabbis tell us that a physician’s job is to heal, and if they withhold medical care, it is as if they have shed blood.
 “The Torah has granted the physician permission to heal, and it is a religious duty which comes under the rule of saving an endangered life.
 If he withholds treatment, he is regarded as one who sheds blood” (Shulchan Arukh, Yoreh De’ah 336:1).
 Regressive state laws that prevent physicians and other providers from providing health care is in direct opposition to this sacred duty.

-The Hyde Amendment prohibits federal health insurance coverage of abortion, with very narrow exception.
-This is more than just a reproductive rights issue; it is also an economic and racial justice issue, as the Hyde Amendment disproportionately impacts low-income individuals and limits their access to abortion services.
-Urge your members of Congress to support the EACH Woman Act (H.R.
-1692/S. 758), which would restore moral agency to all pregnant individuals, regardless of income.
+The Hyde Amendment prohibits federal health insurance coverage of abortion, with very narrow exception, disproportionately impacting low-income individuals and limiting their access to abortion services.
+Urge Congress to support the EACH Woman Act, which would restore moral agency to all pregnant individuals, regardless of income.

 Despite the fact that 7 in 10 Americans support the right to legal abortion, access to abortion services is limited by restrictions such as geography, mandatory waiting periods, biased counseling with medically inaccurate scare tactics, parental consent laws for minors, insurance coverage restrictions, and targeted regulation of abortion providers (TRAP) laws.